damien-lemoal/zonefs-tools/README.md

 The *zonefs-tools* project source code is distributed under the terms of the GNU General Public License v2.0 or later ([GPL-v2](https://opensource.org/licenses/GPL-2.0)).
-A copy of this license with *zonefs-tools* copyright can be found in the file [COPYING.GPL].
+A copy of this license with *zonefs-tools* copyright can be found in the files [LICENSES/GPL-2.0-or-later.txt] and [COPYING.GPL].

 All source files in *zonefs-tools* contain the GPL-2.0-or-later license SPDX short identifier in place of the full license text.